Mabel O. Wilson

 Mabel’s practice works on speculative design, multi media installations, and built projects.
-Ongoing projects include Who Builds Your Architecture? an advocacy project about design and construction workers rights abroad.
-Recent projects include the photo and video exhibition Listening There: Stories from Ghana with Peter Tolkin.
-She has been a competition finalist for several important cultural institutions including lower Manhattan’s African Burial Ground Memorial (with Paul Kariouk) and the Smithsonian’s National Museum for African American History and Culture (with Diller Scofido + Renfro).
-The Wexner Center for the Arts, the Cooper Hewitt National Design Museum’s Triennial, the Storefront for Art and Architecture, and SF Cameraworks have exhibited her installations and projects.
-Her multimedia work with Paul Kariouk, the (a)way station, is in the collection of SFMoMA.
-In 2011, United States Artists honored Mabel as a Ford Fellow in architecture and design.
-Her projects have been written about in The New York Times, Architect, Metropolis, The Architect’s Newspaper, Domus, L’Arca and dwell.
+Ongoing projects include Who Builds Your Architecture? an advocacy project about design and construction workers rights worldwide.
+WBYA?'s research was recently on view at the Art Institute of Chicago and the collaborative recently published the WBYA?
+Critical Field Guide.
+Marching On, a collaboration with Bryony Roberts and commissioned by the Storefront for Art and Architecture, was recently performed by the Marching Cobras in Harlem's Marcus Garvey Park as part of Performa 17.
+She is currently part of a team with Höweler and Yoon the is completing designs for the University of Virginia's Memorial to Enslaved African American Laborers.
+She has been a competition finalist for several important cultural institutions including lower Manhattan’s African Burial Ground Memorial and the Smithsonian’s National Museum for African American History and Culture (with Diller Scofido + Renfro).
+The Art Institute of Chicago, Istanbul Design Bienale, Wexner Center for the Arts, the Cooper Hewitt National Design Museum’s Triennial, the Storefront for Art and Architecture, and SF Cameraworks have exhibited her installations and projects.
+Her multimedia work, the (a)way station, is in the collection of SFMoMA.
+She was recently one of twelve curators contributing to MoMA’s current exhibition “Frank Lloyd Wright at 150: Unpacking the Architecture.”